 The disability benefits provided by Social Security are an essential source of income for people who receive them.
 The money they get every month could be all they have to live on.
 However, receiving disability benefits alone can be challenging, if not impossible, in many parts of the United States.

-The annual SSDI payment for someone receiving the average Social Security disability benefit ($1,358.30) would be $16,299.60.
+The annual SSDI payment for someone receiving the average Social Security Disability benefit ($1,358.30) would be $16,299.60.
 In all 50 states, that wouldn’t even come close to covering the cost of basic necessities, and it’s only slightly higher than the federal minimum wage (about $15,080 annually).

 Where Can You Live on SSDI Alone?